Sosnac/Cryptrus2.0/README.md

 ```

 ### 4. Certificate Management
 Replace the default cert.pem with your organization's CA-signed certificates for production use.
-OR if you don't have any CA signed cert run the below command in your command line CrypTrus2.0 directory to render a self-signed certificate for SSL/TLS Encryption.
+OR if you don't have any CA signed cert run the below command in your command line CrypTrus2.0 directory to generate a self-signed certificate for SSL/TLS Encryption.
 ```bash
 pkg install openssl
 openssl req -nodes -new -x509 -keyout server.key -out server.cert -days 365 -subj "/CN=localhost"